Axlefublr/lib-v2/README.md

+> [!CAUTION]
+> Not maintained.
+Assume things will not work, and be surprised if they do.

 This repo contains the libraries I use

 Most of them are mine, but some will be libraries of other people